United Kingdom–Venezuela relations

 United Kingdom–Venezuela relations are the bilateral relations between the United Kingdom and Venezuela since 1821 when so-called "British Legions" of former British soldiers fought to defend the Second Republic of Venezuela against Spanish royalists in the Venezuelan War of Independence.

 War of Independence

-Of Bolívar's force in the Battle of Carabobo, of 6,500 or 8,000, between 340 or 350 were men of the British Rangers battalion, the great majority of them of Anglophone origin, commanded by Colonel Thomas Ilderton Ferrier and including many former members of the King's German Legion.
+Of Simón Bolívar's force in the Battle of Carabobo, of 6,500 or 8,000, between 340 or 350 were men of the British Rangers battalion, the great majority of them of Anglophone origin, commanded by Colonel Thomas Ilderton Ferrier and including many former members of the King's German Legion.
 Though greatly outnumbered and low on supplies, the legion soldiers managed to maintain control of tactically critical hills.
 By the battle's end, the legionary force had suffered 119 deaths, of which 11 were officers.
 Col. Ferrier was among the dead.
 Bolívar later praised the Legion troops and called them the "Saviors of my Fatherland", noting that they had distinguished themselves among other armies.